-Announcement: PhysicsX Remote Talk
+Announcement: PhysicsX Live Talk

 From Surrogates to Large Physics Models: Making AI-Native Engineering Work in Production